 Quickly, the ladies had found their first prize.
 For about 40 minutes, I wandered the area, unable to spot any asparagus among the dead growth that I now easily recognized.
-Sometimes when Božana found asparagus, she waited to harvest the stalk, allowing me the pleasure of plucking it from the earth.
+When Božana found asparagus, she sometimes waited to harvest it, allowing me the pleasure of plucking it from the earth.
 As I tugged at the stubborn plant, I was glad that I’d worn gloves, since the bush’s dead growth is sharp and needle-like.

 Among the bushes and rocky landscape, we happened upon a stone structure that resembled an igloo.
 We asked Božana what it was and she explained that it was probably built 100 years before and that it was used as a shelter for shepherds and their flock during unpleasant weather.

-Božana and I would continue hunting for asparagus for a while longer, while Shawn went off to play basketball with Božana’s two sons and Božana’s mother went to get the fire started in the wood-burning barbecue.
+Božana and I would continue hunting for asparagus for a while longer, while Shawn went off to play basketball with Božana’s two sons.
+Božana’s mother also went to get the fire started in the wood-burning barbecue.
 Unfortunately, Božana’s husband had developed a cold, so he’d been unable to join us.

 Finally, I hit the asparagus jackpot – a tangled area in a corner, hugging a stone wall!
 I was happy to contribute to the meal that the ladies were working so hard to create.

-Thirty minutes later, with small bunches of asparagus in hand, Božana and I wound back to her home, weaving through the family’s hundred or so olive trees, whose fruit they harvest to make their own olive oil in the autumn months.
-Our quitting time couldn’t have been better coordinated, for just when we returned home the weather had started to get dramatically cold.
+Thirty minutes later, with small bunches of asparagus in hand, Božana and I headed back to her home.
+To get there, we wove through the family’s hundred or so olive trees whose fruit they harvest to make their own olive oil in the autumn months.
+Our quitting time couldn’t have been better timed, for just when we returned home the weather started to get dramatically cold.
 The brisk bura wind that we’d experienced the day before while sailing on the Adriatic, had returned.